SDS Binder Template and your MSDS Book

 Step Two – Your MSDS Binder

-You will not find that the OSHA provides an SDS binder example.
+You will not find that OSHA provides an SDS binder example.
 They leave the organization of the binder up to each individual requirement.
 As long as your binder satisfies the OSHA standards it is up to you how you create your MSDS folder.

 Why not organize your binder in alphabetical order by chemical name?
 Just make it as simple as possible for people to find the information that they need.
 Create spreadsheets that list all of the products alphabetically.
 Add a page number to every chemical on the spreadsheet.
 Create your individual sheets and index them in the binder in line with the spreadsheet.

-After completing each safety sheet insert it into a plastic protector and then place them into the right section of the MSDS binder.
+After completing each safety sheet insert it into a plastic protector and then place it into the right section of the MSDS binder.
 You can make your binder really great by indexing the chemicals by their product name and their chemical name.
 This will make it really easy to locate the correct information.

 Add a section in your MSDS binder which describes the policy of your company on safety hazards.
 Make it clear who is responsible for safety implementation and the safety hazard policy.
 You can also add a section about all of the different suppliers that you use.